cosimwue/copr/README.md

 $ npm install
 ```

-and start the application afterwards with
+and start the application with

 ```
 $ npm start